BUY and SELL American Gold Buffalo Coins here!

 The American Gold Buffalo Coin is minted at all of the U.S. Mints.
 However, the American Buffalo Gold Bullion coins are not minted at the West Point Mint.
 Therefore, they do not bare a mint stamp.
 I.e. “W” for West Point, “P” for Philadelphia, “D” for Denver, or “S” for San Francisco. **IRA ELIGIBLE

 In addition to American Buffalo Gold Bullion Coins, the Mint also produces American Buffalo Gold Proof Coins for collectors.
 The term “proof” refers to a specialized minting process that begins by manually feeding burnished coin blanks into presses fitted with special dies.
-Each coin is struck multiple times so the softly frosted, and highly detailed, images seem to float above the field.
+Each coin is struck multiple times.
+Which enables the softly frosted, and highly detailed, images seem to float above the field.
 An official Certificate of Authenticity accompanies each coin.
-These proof coins are ONLY minted at the West Point Mint and are stamped with a “W.”
+These proof coins are ONLY minted at the West Point Mint.
+Thus, they are stamped with a “W.”

 These $50 gold coins are available for those seeking a simple and tangible way to own AND invest in 24-karat gold in the form of legal tender coins.
 The U.S. Government guarantees the content and purity of the American Gold Buffalo.